Customer area

 • ease of adoption for users

-• flexibility and configurability
+• flexibility and customisation

-In industrial contexts, it is also important to assess whether the system supports integration with advanced technologies such as artificial intelligence, while still maintaining full control over company data.
+In industrial contexts, it is also important to assess whether the system supports integration with advanced technologies such as artificial intelligence, while maintaining full control over company data.

-How much does a PLM cost?
+• How much does a PLM cost?

 The cost of a PLM system depends on several factors: